tomtomcarter/algoliasearch-and-monitor-client-csharp/README.md

     }
 ```

-_Note_ : You may also run the Algolia.Search.MonitoringPlayground console app to try the app once you have build the solution.
+_Note_ : You may also run the Algolia.Search.MonitoringPlayground console app to try the app once you have built the solution.
 It covers all 4 cases

 ## My choises